acm-ndsu/acm-ndsu.github.io/_posts/2022-11-07-meeting-minutes.md

 - Topcoder
     - Nov 8th at 6:00pm
 - SIG GDev
-    - John will take over from Alan
+    - John will take over from Alan for GDev
     - Will resubmit SIG creation form
+    - Final talk between Alan and John for switch
 - SIG Collab
     - Will start after Byte-le
 - Create chat for former board

 # Board TO DO:
 - Create weekly meeting response form (John)